twitter-research/visual-sentiment-analysis/README.md

 2. Extract the dataset and save the folder location in environment variable DATA_DIR with `export DATA_DIR=</dataset/location/Visual Smiley Dataset>`
 3. Run the training script with `sh sh_scripts/train_model.sh`.
 Alternatively, running `sh sh_scripts/train_model_toy.sh` will run on small subset of the dataset.

+Note that images are fetched online during training, which may slow down training runtime.

 ### Testing

 The script `test_model.sh` will test the model on a set of images.